setlife-network/development-tools/STYLE_GUIDE.md

 Store all custom px or rem values to standardize the size of reusable elements like buttons, pages, panels, tiles, etc.

 - flex.less
 A custom SetFlex layer with flexbox style mixins to optimize shorthand classnames for flex rows and columns.
-The basic mixins are .row, .column, .flex, and alignments and justifications classes.
-The rest is ancient magic created by @quinstinchurchill to banish Bootstrap long ago and needs to be documented
+The basic mixins are .row, .column, .flex, and alignments and justifications classes

 ### SetFlex Approach